junxit/us-congress-bills-116/metadata.md

 - 2019-05-03 — Placed on the Union Calendar, Calendar No. 26.
 - 2019-05-03 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-48.
 - 2019-05-03 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-48.
+- 2019-05-08 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Eshoo objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2019-05-08 — Considered as unfinished business. (consideration: CR H3491-3492)
+- 2019-05-08 — Considered under suspension of the rules. (consideration: CR H3485-3486)
+- 2019-05-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1520.
+- 2019-05-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-08 — Ms. Eshoo moved to suspend the rules and pass the bill, as amended.
+- 2019-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 421 - 0 (Roll no. 188). (text: CR H3485-3486)
+- 2019-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 421 - 0 (Roll no. 188).(text: CR H3485-3486)